Ask Visier: How Do You Find Out What Skills Exist in Your Organization?

 The best solution is to implement a combination of all of the above, but this process can be laborious, and so it’s important for everyone in this process to understand the value they will gain from participating in this effort.

 That’s why it’s valuable to have tools and systems in place to make it easier to understand what skills and talents people have within their own portfolios.
 You should also identify where they have the opportunity to grow.
-This helps you see where and how you can be developing your internal talent at an organizational level, and help employees understand their career potential.
+This helps you see where and how you can develop your internal talent at an organizational level and helps employees understand their career potential.

 Why is it difficult to figure out what skills exist in your company?